Drawstrings on both sides to link the top to the trunks.

 How to choose your UV protection T-shirt (Part 2: According to the duration of the session)

-2 hours: Regular practice.
+2 hours: Regular activity.
 Comfort when wet is enhanced by the seamless panels under the arms and the drawstring which further increases stability.

-3 hours: Intensive practice.
+3 hours: Intensive activity.
 Additional warmth to help you stay in the water for longer.

 UV protection even when wet